Karma and the Four Noble Truths

 - A basis – there needs to be a basis, a being or an object at which the act is aimed.
 We thought that someone was in the bathroom too long and we started yelling at them, but then it turned out that there was nobody there.
 This is not as strong as if there actually were someone there.
 There has to be someone who hears our yelling, understands it, and believes that we mean it.
 If the person is deaf or had the radio playing and couldn’t hear us, it is not so strong.

-- The urge – meaning the karma itself, and the other factors that accompany the urge.
-So there needs to be a correct distinguishing of the object.
+- The motivating framework – a combination of three components.
+Firstly, there needs to be an unmistaken distinguishing of the object.
 For example, I thought that was my umbrella that I took, but I was mistaken and I took your umbrella by mistake.
 If we do this by mistake, then it has a much weaker result than choosing the best umbrella and taking it.
 But, even though we took it by mistake, it is still a destructive action; it is just that it is not so strong a destructive action.
-The second accompanying component is the intention.
+The second accompanying component is the motivating intention.
 If the intention is not there, it is like when we are dancing with somebody and we didn’t intend to step on their foot, but we did.
 That is much less heavy than if we did it intentionally.
-Then the third component is that there needs to be a disturbing emotion if we are talking about a destructive action.
-If we kill a mosquito that is buzzing around our baby’s head and we do it not because we hate the mosquito but we have love for our baby and want to protect it; that is very different from killing the mosquito because we hate it.
-All of that was the second factor, the urge.
+Then the third component is that there needs to be a motivating disturbing emotion if we are talking about a destructive action.
+If we kill a mosquito that is buzzing around our baby’s head and we do it not because we hate the mosquito but we have love for our baby and want to protect it, that is very different from killing the mosquito because we hate it.
+All of that was the second factor, the motivating framework.

-- The action – we have to actually do it.
+- The implementation of a method that causes the action to occur – we have to actually do something in order for the action to take place.
 If I was planning to yell at you, but then somebody came to the door or the telephone rang and I didn’t actually do it, it is not as heavy as actually doing it.
 If I just dreamt of killing you, I didn’t actually do it in real life.
 Although that dream killing is a destructive action and could be accompanied with a lot of anger and so on and we could very intentionally kill the person in the dream, it is not as heavy as killing the actual person because there is no action involved.

 It’s the same for positive actions.
 For example, I meant to help you, but helped someone else instead.
 I didn’t really intend to help you, but what I did helped you anyway, or I did something to help you and it didn’t help you at all.
 This often happens.
 We make a nice meal for someone in order to please them and they choke on it and go to the hospital.
 Or they hated it; it tasted terrible to them.
 All of these things are there with constructive actions as well.